carols10cents/keep-ruby-weird-revue/script.md

 I want you to think critically and go out and look at this stuff and analyze it for yourself.

-For performance, we need to:
+For performance, we need to reduce certain things:

-reduce method calls, branching and looping, and we need to reduce objects.
-What I think is interesting is that,
+method calls, branching and looping, and we need to reduce objects.
+What I think is interesting is that, for clean code, the things to reduce are exactly the same, so therefore, clean code equals performant code.

-**~*~*~**~*~*~* WTF *~*~*~*~*~*~*

-for clean code, the things to reduce are exact *

-So the things we need to minimize for minimizing our use of time and space are exactly the things we need to minimize for clean code, so therefore, clean code equals performant code.

-## 100 slides later
+==== 100 slides later gif ====

-So conclusion, aka the things I've learned: System impact.
+So conclusion, aka the things I've learned:

+System impact.
 It looks like this, and right there in the middle is a very depressing time.

 I learned: When should I rewrite?

-I see it like this: the earliest you should rewrite is when Ryan Davis says so, and the latest you should rewrite is when I say so. you should probably pick a time in between there.
+I see it like this: the earliest you should rewrite is when Ryan Davis says so, and the latest you should rewrite is when I say so.
+So you should probably pick a time in between there.

 1025